typpo/quickchart-docs/documentation/integrations/make.md

 import ExampleInEmail from '@site/documentation/integrations/images/make.com/example-in-email.png';
 import TemplateImage from '@site/documentation/images/chart-maker/chart_template.png';

 Make (formerly Integromat) is a platform that you can use to glue & script other platforms together.
-QuickChart offers a powerful no-code integration with Make.
+QuickChart offers a powerful no-code [integration](https://www.make.com/en/hq/app-invitation/c886c3cadf3a0602726c631497bd9ca4) with Make.

-In this tutorial, we're going to pull data from Google Sheets, create a chart, and then email it.
+In this tutorial, we're creating an example scenario that pulls data from Google Sheets, creates a chart, and emails it.
 This scenario could be used, for example, to email a recurring report based on data in a spreadsheet.

 <Image noBorder src={FullFlow} caption="Pull data from Google Sheets, generate a chart, and send an email." />